samjones00/docs/docs/_documentation/grpc.md

 ## SSL Certificate Configuration

-Please see the [gRPC SSL docs](/grpc-ssl) for information on how to secure your gRPC connections including scripts for creating custom self-signed certificates and hosting public gRPC Services behind an nginx proxy.
+Please see the [gRPC SSL docs](/grpc-ssl) for information on how to secure your gRPC connections including scripts for creating custom self-signed certificates and hosting public gRPC Services behind nginx reverse proxies.

 ## gRPC Clients